hugginsio/vim-x12/README.md

 IEA*1*000000001~
 ```

-> Why is this not highlighting <item> correctly?
+> Why is this not highlighting \<item\> correctly?

 This syntax plugin is incredibly simple, and built around the documents that I read on a regular basis in the transportation industry.
-It isn't perfect, but it does help make larger documents easier to read.
+It isn't perfect, but I have found that it helps make larger documents easier to read.

 ## Contributing